 Attention!
 Bonding rabbits on non-neutral territory (meaning at least one rabbit has been in that territory and therefore marked it already) can lead to severe or even life threatening injuries!

 Choose a space none of your rabbits have ever been in (disinfecting and rearranging furniture is not enough, your rabbit will still recognize the space!).
-Make sure you provide enough food and dispurse it everywhere, multiple unknown hiding spots with at least 2 entrances, avoid dead ends and provide space where the rabbits can run in circles.
 Remember that the rabbits are not potty trained during the bonding process but still need enough friction on the ground (carpets, lawn, stone slabs).
 Slippery floors must be avoided.
 The rabbits have to be able to stay in that territory for a few days or even weeks until the bonding process is over.